-A Harvard study found that students who set goals ultimately earned twice as much than those who didn’t set goals before graduation.
+A Harvard study found that students who set goals before graduation ultimately earned twice as much than those who didn’t.
 Those who went a step further and wrote their goals down, earned 10 times as much as their peers.

-The main takeaway from the study suggests goal-setting has a direct correlation to performance.
-If that’s the case, this is a skill we want our kids to have in their toolbox.
-As you guide your child through their goal setting journey, keep the following recommendations in mind.
+The main takeaway from the study suggests goal setting has a direct correlation to performance.
+Parents and caregivers can help ensure kids practice and develop this skill.
+As you guide your child through their goal-setting journey, keep the following recommendations in mind.

 Let Them Choose

 When identifying goals, it’s nice to give your child the reins; they are, after all, the one who will have to put in the work.
 Ignite the discussion by asking what they want to do, be, or have.
 Most often, these questions will lead to responses that not only have meaning to them but contain a financial component.